 Understanding how the Healing Cascade works can help you make informed decisions about which procedures might be right for you.

-Aesthetic doctors employ various techniques to help ensure the body’s natural process is activated during Skin Rejuvenation & Skin Resurfacing treatments such as in the “Vampire Facial”.
+Aesthetic doctors employ various techniques to help ensure the body’s natural process is activated during Skin Rejuvenation & Skin Resurfacing treatments such as in the “PRP Therapy”.
 Reputable doctors ensure they work in sterile environments, use blunt tip cannulas when applicable, choose needle size appropriately, assess a client’s health beforehand, and use fillers and injectables from established companies with a track record of quality.

 Connect with Dr Martina van der Mescht, 011 954 0070.